Course Title: Fashion Communication Design

 Overview of Learning Activities

-Your learning will be facilitated via a range of in-class and online activities that will require both individual and collaborative engagement.
+Your learning will be facilitated via a range of in-class activities that will require both individual and collaborative engagement.
 Class activities promote your ability to explore design, investigate, analyse and understand fashion practice.
-Delivery may be online or on-campus as directed.

 Overview of Learning Resources